akimehta/ankt1_lever/content/work/tabcorp-work.md

 ---
-title: "Lead Business Analyst at Tabcorp"
+title: "IT Business Partner at Tabcorp"
 date: 2023-04-16T09:38:03+10:00
 categories: ["Leadership", "Strategy", "Business analysis"]
 description: "The first time I saw the horse races and placed a bet."
 icon: "images/icons/icons8-drawing-compass-50.png"
 ---
 ## My responsibilities
-* Lead the design and delivery of solutions through proactive consulting and advice to business units.
+* Lead the design and implementation strategy of solutions through proactive consulting and advice to business units.
-* Conduct business case development, customer journey mapping, business process mapping, release planning and co-ordination, and work with stakeholders to identify and document functional and non-functional requirements, through understanding the underlying business needs or problems.
+* Drive business case development, customer journey mapping, and business process mapping.
+* Coordinate release planning activities and collaborate with senior stakeholders to identify and produce functional and business artefacts.
-* Assist with improving processes, streamlining communication and the flow of information, providing clarity, and responding to requests for information.
+* Assist in process improvement initiatives, enhancing communication channels and information flow.
-* Organise interview sessions and accurately capture and document information to the level of technical detail required by Developers and Testers.
+* Facilitate interview sessions to gather and document technical artefacts that can be executed by Developers and Testers accurately.
-* Perform business process modelling to identify opportunities for process improvements and recommend business process changes for better product line adoption across technology.
-* Mentor, support and regularly engage teams to enhance the team’s capabilities.
+* Mentor and coach other Business Analysts to enhance their capabilities regularly while actively managing the BA Community of Excellence.
-* Ensure the applications, platforms, products, and technology solutions meet security and risk compliance aligned to the standards outlined by the Tabcorp Technology Security group.
+* Ensure applications, platforms, products, and technology solutions comply with security and risk standards set by the Tabcorp Technology Security group.
-* Establish and manage the BA Community of Excellence.